 We are exposed to market risk related to changes in interest rates.
-As of December 31, 2022 and 2021, our cash equivalents consisted of interest-bearing checking accounts and money market accounts.
-We issued Convertible Notes, which Convertible Notes were exchanged for Series A preferred stock in connection with the Reorganization.
-The Convertible Notes bore simple interest at the annual rates ranging from 4.8% to 6%, with redemption terms payable at the earlier of one year, or upon the event of default.
-In addition, the Convertible Notes contained provisions addressing automatic and optional conversion.
-Given the redemption of the Convertible Notes, and the short-term nature and fixed interest rate, we believe there is no material exposure to interest rate risk.
+As of December 31, 2023 and 2022, our cash equivalents consisted of interest-bearing checking accounts and money market accounts.
 The 2025 Note we entered into for the year ended December 31, 2020 bears a fixed annual interest rate of 3.4% and matures in June 2025.
-Additionally, the 2022 Promissory Note we entered into for the year ended December 31, 2022 bears a fixed annual interest rate of 7.0% and matures in October 2026.
-Given that the 2025 Note and the 2022 Promissory Note bear fixed rates of interest, we believe there is no material exposure to interest rate risk.
-The results of the analysis based on our financial position as of December 31, 2022, indicated that a hypothetical 100 basis point increase or decrease in risk-free rates would not have a material effect on our financial results.
+Additionally, the 2022 Promissory Note we entered into in October 2022 bears a fixed annual interest rate of 7.0% and matures in October 2026.
+The 2023 Promissory Note we entered into in December 2023 bears a fixed annual interest rate of 9.25% and matures in November 2027.

+Given that the 2025 Note, the 2022 Promissory Note and the 2023 Promissory Note bear fixed rates of interest, we believe there is no material exposure to interest rate risk.
+The results of the analysis based on our financial position as of December 31, 2023, indicated that a hypothetical 100 basis point increase or decrease in risk-free rates would not have a material effect on our financial results.